 How to build a SaaS product from scratch

-At Codica, after more than 8 years, we cultivated a stable mechanism of delivering exceptional-quality products.
+At Codica, after more than nine years, we developed a stable mechanism of delivering exceptional-quality products.
 Thus, according to the flow we cultivated, we divide all development services into sizeable milestones.
-Each milestone represents a certain step on the development curve, with a certain focus and task.
+Each milestone represents a specific step on the development curve, with a particular focus and task.

 Step 1: Research and discovery